Steve McQueen (director): 2019–present

+Year 3 (2019)

+In 2019, McQueen created the photographic project Year 3.
+It displayed class portraits of almost every London schoolchild in Year 3 (over 3000 images) at Tate Britain in London.
+The photographs were also displayed on billboards across the city.
+McQueen said he did this project to show people "how uneven the playing field already is...you can see the disparities in resources, opportunities and circumstances that will shape these young lives" and in doing so, showing them "the future of London".

+Small Axe (2020)

 In 2019, it was announced that Small Axe, an anthology series of five films created and directed by McQueen, would be released on BBC One and Amazon Prime Video.
 Some form of the series had been in development since 2012, and was first announced in 2014.
 The series focuses on "five stories set within London's West Indian community from the late 1960s to the early '80s".
-Three films in the series premiered at the New York Film Festival, receiving critical acclaim.
 The series was released weekly on BBC One and Amazon Prime Video starting in November 2020.

 The anthology was a particularly personal project for McQueen, as it portrays the larger community that he grew up in.
 They are films he felt should have been made "35 years ago, 25 years ago, but they weren't".

 There's no way anyone would have given me – or anybody else – any money at that time to make a film about the Mangrove Nine.
 You were not welcome...
 A lot of people said to me: "Why did you not do this at the beginning of your film career?"
 But I couldn't have because I didn't have the maturity then, I didn't have the distance, I didn't have the strength.
 I needed to do other things before I could come back to me.